tmcnutt22/pomodoroTimer/README.md

 # pomodoroTimer

-A little homemade timer to help productivity while working from home due to corona
+A homemade timer to help productivity while working from home due to COVID-19